SocialAI-tianji/Tianji/README_en.md

   <img src="https://contrib.rocks/image?repo=SocialAI-tianji/Tianji" />
 </a>

-[Some contributors don't have github, we thank each and every contributor!](docs/contributor.md), and welcome you to join!
+[Some contributors don't have GitHub, we thank each and every contributor!](docs/contributor.md), and welcome you to join!

 ## Acknowledgements